internetarchive/dweb-archive/docs/archive_architecture.md

     * https://ipfs.io/ipfs/QmQr2AUBVMTJNj9AVfuKqS5oCxmTQjWiSxZLWA96WqETub to fetch
     * consists of above with additional fields added by gateway for item: magnetlink, thumbnaillinks
     * And for each file: contenthash (sha1 as multihash), magnetlink:
-    * The metadata is retrieved from the IA metadata call and stored in local contenthash store and IPFS on the first access (to https://gateway.dweb.me/metadata/*) by a user.
+    * <EDIT>The metadata is retrieved from the IA metadata call and stored in local contenthash store and IPFS on the first access (to https://gateway.dweb.me/metadata/*) by a user.
     * A Leaf record is created on first access.  <TO BE IMPLEMENTED>
     * See content thumbnail links (below) for an anomaly in handling thumbnails.
     * See below .. the IPFS link is not added to every file in the item at each step because of current IPFS scaling issues.
 * Metadata for each file.
     * e.g. https://gateway.dweb.me/metadata/archiveid/commute/commute.avi
     * This is the same as the File component of above, except that when the metadata is requested by a user, the file is urlstored to IPFS and an ipfs link is added to the metadata.
-###Search
+### Search
 * AdvancedSearch API on IA servers
     * https://gateway.dweb.me/metadata/advancedsearch?output=json&q=prelinger&rows=75&sort[]=&and[]=
     * Allows arbitrary searches, return a subset of the metadata for each item found.